markjprice/tools-skills-net8/docs/sql-server/README.md

   - [Setting the user and password for SQL Server authentication](#setting-the-user-and-password-for-sql-server-authentication)
   - [Configuring Entity Framework Core as a service](#configuring-entity-framework-core-as-a-service)

-# Chapter 10 - Working with Data Using Entity Framework Core

-## Introducing SQL Server for Windows
+# Introducing SQL Server for Windows

 Microsoft offers various editions of its popular and capable SQL Server product for Windows, Linux, and Docker containers.
 We will use a free version that can